ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MCW_100km.md

 ### Grid and spectral discretisation

 The branch's [`ww3_grid.nml`](https://github.com/ACCESS-NRI/access-om3-configs/blob/dev-MCW_100km_era_iaf/WW3_PreProc/ww3_grid.nml) configures the same 360 x 324 curvilinear, spherical tripolar grid as MOM6 and CICE6.
-The preprocessor also reads an unresolved-obstruction map; `FLAGTR = 4` places transparencies at cell centres and includes the continuous sea-ice treatment described below.
+The preprocessor also reads an unresolved-obstruction map; `FLAGTR = 4` places its static transparencies at cell centres.

 The wave spectrum has 25 frequency bins beginning at 0.04118 Hz, with successive frequencies multiplied by 1.1.
 It has 24 directional bins, giving 15-degree directional resolution, with `THOFF = 0.0`.